Delusionaly-Tired/ReGambit-API/README.md

 Today was spent planning for the project.
 Initially as a team we had a stand-up in order review the project template, goals, wireframing, user stories and the ERD.
 This allowed use to create a culture of code, create a team relationship/responsibilities, and reviewed SCRUM/Agile framework.
 Once a plan was established two teams of two, Henry/James(Team Alpha) & Julius/Conner(Team Charlie), who were assigned to begin creating the front-end and back-end.
 Team Alpha was able to create the front-end foundation that established a stable point for User creation.
 They also completed the initial styling that will give our application a unique and professional design and layout while maintaining functionality.
 Team Charlie focused on creating the database that the user would be calling on.
 This included creation of curl-scripts, authenticated/unauthenticated routes and creating the different models and schemas.
 To conclude the day, as a group we reviewed the final products of coding and merged them to the Master branch, first deployment completed.

 1/27
+The majority of the day was spent continuing on the previous days work.
+We began the morning with a morning scrum to discuss our goals/objectives for the day.
+We split into our teams and throughout the day we completed the authentication process for the user and front-end styling.
+Hurdles of the day were power/technical issues that were overcome with communication between the team.

 1/28
+Today we began the day with our morning meetings and decided to focus our efforts on the openings portion of our back and front ends.
+Today our group was able to stay on task and complete our goals while also managing a medical hurdle.
+With our proper planning before each day of work, we have been able to handle this unexpected issues seamlessly.

+1/29
+Today was spent finalizing the portions we wanted to complete for our V1 and presentation on Monday.
+We managed to complete everything and it was all working correctly locally.
+However, we ran into in issue with our deployment that is preventing our application from working.

 ### Unfinished